Apply for an Authorisation under the Environmental Authorisation (Scotland) Regulations

 - Granting and administering authorisations.

-- Maintaining and publishing public registers.
+- Maintaining registers for public inspection.

 - Investigating environmental complaints.